01183 218197

 Car Hire Excess Insurance for European Hires

 For European hires, cars normally come with a Collision Damage Waiver and Theft Waiver with an excess to pay should your car be damaged or stolen.
-The damage waiver normally exclude damage to wheels, tyres, windscreen, roof, interior or underside of the car.
+The damage waiver normally excludes damage to wheels, tyres, windscreen, roof, interior and underside of the car.

 Be aware that Zero Excess waivers offered by brokers may still leave you with responsibility for these parts of the car or refuse to cover certain types or damage such as scratches sustained in a car park.